Lotus-Gaming-DE/wcr-api/README.md

 ### Security scanning

-CI installs the Snyk CLI with `snyk/actions/setup@v1` and runs `snyk test`.
+CI installs the Snyk CLI via `npm install -g snyk` and runs `snyk test`.
-Authentication is provided via the `SNYK_TOKEN` environment variable set as a repository secret.
-Pull requests from forks do not receive secrets, therefore the Snyk step is skipped in that scenario.
+Authentication is provided with the `SNYK_TOKEN` secret.
+Pull requests from forks do not receive secrets so the Snyk step is skipped for them.

 ### Automatic dependency updates

 Dependabot checks `requirements*.txt` and workflow files as configured in `.github/dependabot.yml`.
-It opens daily pull requests that trigger the full CI pipeline with linting, tests and `pip-audit`.
+It opens daily pull requests for Python dependencies and weekly ones for GitHub Actions that trigger the full CI pipeline with linting, tests and `pip-audit`.
 These updates run the same workflow as any other pull request ensuring quality gates are met.
 CI caches pip downloads and pre-commit hooks for faster runs and stores build logs under